stenhaug/website_ben_stenhaug/content/finance/saving_for_retirement.md

 The retirement multiplier is a free increase in the number of shoes you get.
 In either case, you’re waiting until retirement to buy shoes, but simply by using a retirement account and getting the two key advantages, you get more shoes.
 You’d be silly not to!
 I'm working on a Retirement Multiplier calculator.

 If you want to know how your purchasing power will increase if you invest in a taxable account, simply multiply by your Investment Multiplier (4.39 in the example).
-If you want to know your purchasing power will increase if you invest in a retirement account, multiply by your Investment Multiplier and Retirement Multiplier ($4.39 \cdot 1.26 = 5.52$ in the example).
+If you want to know your purchasing power will increase if you invest in a retirement account, multiply by your Investment Multiplier and Retirement Multiplier (4.39 x 1.26 = 5.52 in the example).